aajonusnet/aajonusnet/texts/Misc/How Aajonus Died.md

 Jim Ellingson continues to host WeWant2Live.com, the original source of Aajonus Vonderplanitz content

-There are also some articles, topics, and transcribed Q&A sessions hosted on aajonus.net
+There is also a full database of interviews, articles, newsletters, videos and transcribed Q&A sessions hosted on aajonus.net

 ### Aajonus Vonderplanitz and his mother Doris